kallioaa/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![arkkitehtuuri](https://github.com/kallioaa/ot-harjoitustyo/blob/master/dokumentaatio/pictures/LoggingInv2.png)

 1. When user clicks the Log in -button after typing username and password.
-2. The ControllerUser calls the logIn method from UserLogic which calls the logIn method from DaoUsers.
+2. The ControllerUser calls the logIn method
+2. UserLogic which calls the logIn method from DaoUsers.
-3. If the log in is successful, meaning user is not already logged in and the credentials match, a new User Object is created and passed to the UserLogic class.
+4. If the log in is successful, meaning user is not already logged in and the credentials match, a new User Object is created and passed to the UserLogic class.
 If the log in is not successful null is returned.
-4. UserLogic sets the new User to UniversalLogic class.
+5. UserLogic sets the new User to UniversalLogic class.
-5. UserLogic returns true if user is not null and false otherwise.
+6. UserLogic returns true if user is not null and false otherwise.
-6. ControllerUser changes to mainView if the return value is true.
+7. ControllerUser changes to mainView if the return value is true.
 Otherwise displayd an error message about the log in not being successful.

 ### Searching for an image

 ![arkkitehtuuri](https://github.com/kallioaa/ot-harjoitustyo/blob/master/dokumentaatio/pictures/Searchingforapictureh.png)

 ### Adding a message